-However, since having my eldest son a decade ago, my passion for and knowledge of history has grown immensely.
+However, since having my eldest son, my passion for and knowledge of history has grown immensely.
 I’ve found a context that makes sense.
 I’ve viewed it through the eyes of a curious child and I have lived and breathed it for short periods of time.
 Suddenly I am very connected to those who have gone before me and I am inspired by my own ancestors as well as by fabulous characters from the past.

 It is clear to me now that history is not about big events and remembering facts, it is about people’s lives, the food they ate, the clothes they wore, the lives they led and the things they believed.
-I love history.
+There are always lessons to be learned and now I love history.

 Our Dig for Victory Garden

 When we chose to home school our son in 2017, I wasn’t sure whether I would be teaching him history or he would be teaching me, so we decided that the best thing to do would be to learn together.

 As he was, and still is, obsessed with WW2 and we both enjoy being outside as much as possible, I suggested that we start our own Dig for Victory Garden and, for reasons unknown even to myself, that we grow enough food to allow us to live off war time rations for a week in the summer.